 The list above is not theoretical.
 Every one of these mistakes has been made by sophisticated users.
 Read it, then read it again before you split anything that matters.

-If you discover a vulnerability in the Shards cryptographic core, please disclose it to us privately at [email protected].
+If you discover a vulnerability in the Threshold Vault cryptographic core, please disclose it to us privately via our contact form.
 Our policy follows a standard 90-day responsible disclosure window: we acknowledge within 48 hours, work toward a fix within 90 days, and credit reporters who request it.

 The full disclosure policy will be published as SECURITY.md in the public repository when it goes live.